Hi-Media/reST-test/doc/Chap4-3DSecureIntegration.rst

 .. table:: Table: Enrollment Message and Status

   =======  =========================  ==============================  ============  ===================================================================================================================================================================================================
-  Status   Enrollment Message         :term:`3-D Secure` Available?   :term:`ECI`   Description
+  Status   Enrollment Message         3-D Secure Available?           :term:`ECI`   Description
   =======  =========================  ==============================  ============  ===================================================================================================================================================================================================
-  Y        Authentication Available   Yes                                           Card is enrolled in the 3-D Secure program and the payer is eligible for authentication processing.
+  Y        Authentication Available   Yes                                           Card is enrolled in the :term:`3-D Secure` program and the payer is eligible for authentication processing.
   N        Cardholder Not Enrolled    No                              6             Card is not enrolled in 3-D Secure program.
                                                                                     Card is eligible for authentication processing (it is within the card associations range of accepted cards) but the card-issuing bank does not participate in the 3-D Secure program.
                                                                                     **Chargeback Liability Shift** If the cardholder later disputes the purchase, the issuer may not submit a chargeback to the merchant.
-  U        Unable to Authenticate     No                              7             The card associations were unable to verify if the cardholder is enrolled in the 3-D Secure program.
+  U        Unable to Authenticate     No                              7             The card associations were unable to verify if the cardholder is enrolled in the :term:`3-D Secure` program.
                                                                                     Merchants can choose to accept the card nonetheless and proceed the purchase as non-authenticated when submitting the authorization.
                                                                                     **Chargeback Liability Shift** The Acquirer/Merchant retains liability if the cardholder later disputes making the purchase.
   E        *Any error message here*   No                              7             An error occurred during the enrollment verification process.